fhircast/sandbox.js/README.md

 # Usage
 1. Select the hub that you want to connect to.
 2. Select the client endpoint (hub.callback) that will receive the events and then send a subscription request with the send button.
+The hub response will be shown in the gray box.
 3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
+The hub response will be shown in the gray box.
 4. You can monitor the hub and client endpoints in this text area.